logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-explore.md

 **Add a screenshot pointing at Metrics view**

-The metrics view is a graph panel you can use to explore your data.
-It's a playground.
-You can try out queries, as you would in any other panel.
+The metrics view is a playground you can use to explore your data.
+It's a graph panel where you can try out queries, as you would with any other panel.
 The key is to use Lucene syntax.

 It can be useful for getting general information about what's going on in your metrics account.

-For example, if you'd like to check which Metricbeat modules you currently have, use the following query:

-group by the field `event.module`.
+For example, if you'd like to check which Metricbeat modules you currently have, use a group by the field `event.module`.

 If you're interested in looking up your metricsets, add a group by the field `metricset.name`. , what hosts are shipping metrics into your account (add a group by the field host.name), etc.